revirven/CTF-Writeups/ASCIS-2021/echo-server/README.md

 ```

 ## Building the 2nd ropchain (to spawn shell)
-We now have the correct libc version to work with, let's specified the library in our exploit script:
+We now have the correct libc version to work with, let's specify the library in our exploit script:
 ```python
 libc = ELF("./libc6_2.31-0ubuntu9_amd64.so")
 ```